 Who would think to mess with something as simple as coleslaw?
 I came across a jar of chia seeds on the pantry shelf that sparked an idea.
 My mother-in-law used to feed a crowd of us at the lake cabin on a lot of summer weekends.
-Often the menu included coleslaw that had with a slightly sweet, clear dressing with poppyseeds.
+Often the menu included coleslaw tossed with a slightly sweet, clear dressing and poppyseeds.
 It was really good but I didn’t want noticeable sweetness in this mix.
 My mom’s was standard coleslaw with mayonnaise and a little vinegar, and I didn’t want this too tart.
 This is a mashup of the two types.

 Green cabbage was run through the grater on a food processor.
 I dug out the spiralizer to make curls from some big carrots, and then thinly sliced and chopped red cabbage to get a variety of textures.
 You could add thin slices of onion, or even pickled onion, but as much as I like raw onions they are off my list.
 Sometime maybe I’ll tell the story of the springtime radish and onion sandwich that led to a hospital stay and gallbladder surgery when I was 21.
 Or maybe that’s as much as you need to know about it.